 Fig 1: InPrivate Browsing mode indicator

-Internet Explorer Namespace icon – InPrivate mode as default action
+Internet Explorer Desktop icon – InPrivate mode as default

-Alternately you can change the default double-click action for Internet Explorer namespace icon to launch Internet Explorer in InPrivate Browsing mode.
-Use the following Registry fix to set the "Start in InPrivate mode" option as the default context menu option for Internet Explorer (Namespace) Desktop icon.
+Alternately you can change the default double-click action for the Internet Explorer namespace icon to launch Internet Explorer in InPrivate Browsing mode.
+Use the following registry fix to set the “Start in InPrivate mode” option as the default context menu option for Internet Explorer (Namespace) Desktop icon.

 Note: The above REG file adds a subkey under the Internet Explorer Namespace registry key.
 The GUID for IE Namespace is {871C5380-42A0-1069-A2EA-08002B30309D}